Compensation & Benefits

 Managers can approve time off that has not yet accrued by the employees, effectively providing more than the statutory amounts of PTO.
 This is done on a case-by-case basis, and the PTO will need to be approved and tracked in your EOR platform.

-Unused, accrued PTO is paid out according to local regulations when an employee leaves or the company winds down.
 Companies should consider PTO accrual as part of cash flow planning and emphasize the importance of tracking PTOs in the EOR platform with their team members.

 Founders, please see detailed instructions on how to track PTO here.

-Contractor PTO Policy
+Contractor PTO policy

 Generally, contractors are not eligible for paid time off.